Prince George, Duke of Kent

 Prince George, Duke of Kent (George Edward Alexander Edmund; 20 December 1902 – 25 August 1942), was a member of the British royal family, the fourth son of King George V and Queen Mary, and a younger brother of Kings Edward VIII and George VI.
-He served in the Royal Navy during the 1920s, later worked briefly as a civil servant, and was granted the dukedom of Kent in 1934.
-In the late 1930s, he became a Royal Air Force officer, serving in staff roles at RAF Training Command and, from July 1941, in the Welfare Section of the RAF Inspector General's Staff.
-George died in the Dunbeath air crash in Scotland in 1942, aged 39, one of fourteen fatalities among the fifteen crew and passengers.
+He served in the Royal Navy during the 1920s before briefly working as a civil servant, and in 1934 was created Duke of Kent.
+That same year he married Princess Marina of Greece and Denmark, with whom he had three children: Edward, Alexandra and Michael.

+In the late 1930s he joined the Royal Air Force, holding staff appointments at RAF Training Command and, from 1941, in the Welfare Section of the Inspector-General's Staff.
+George was killed in an air crash in Scotland in 1942, aged 39.